someweisguy/esp_dmx/README.md

 - `RDM_RESPONSE_TYPE_NONE` indicates that no response was received.
 - `RDM_RESPONSE_TYPE_INVALID` indicates that a response was received, but the response was invalid.
 This can occur for several reasons including an invalid checksum, or an invalid packet format.

-Responders must respond to every non-broadcast RDM request as well as every broadcast `DISC_UNIQUE_BRANCH` request if their RDM discovery is un-muted and if their UID falls within the request's address space.
-When responding to `DISC_UNIQUE_BRANCH` requests, responders shall not send a DMX break and mark-after-break in order to improve discovery times and shall encode their response to reduce data loss during data collisions.
+Responders must respond to every non-broadcast RDM request as well as every broadcast `RDM_PID_DISC_UNIQUE_BRANCH` request if their RDM discovery is un-muted and if their UID falls within the request's address space.
+When responding to `RDM_PID_DISC_UNIQUE_BRANCH` requests, responders shall not send a DMX break and mark-after-break in order to improve discovery times and shall encode their response to reduce data loss during data collisions.
 The omission of the DMX break and mark-after-break is handled automatically by the DMX driver.
-Responders may only respond to `DISC_UNIQUE_BRANCH`, `DISC_MUTE`, and `DISC_UN_MUTE` requests with `RDM_RESPONSE_TYPE_ACK`.
+Responders may only respond to `RDM_PID_DISC_UNIQUE_BRANCH`, `RDM_PID_DISC_MUTE`, and `RDM_PID_DISC_UN_MUTE` requests with `RDM_RESPONSE_TYPE_ACK`.

 ## Configuring the DMX Port